 Once you’ve systematically found them — what’s actionable here?
 A few suggestions:

-- Get Weekly Reports on Who the At Risk Customers Are, and Quantify It.
+- Get Weekly Reports on Who the At-Risk Customers Are, and Quantify It.
 Force your client success team to identify the 15% (or whatever number) of customers are at risk, each week.
 With an action plan.
 This can be hard to measure with utilization alone — sometimes your most unhappy customers may still need to use your product.
 For now.
 So if you don’t know who this 15% is, you’re going to need to ask your customers and find out.
+And Force your Customer Success Team to Force Rank Their Top 5 Most Requested Features.
+And build 1 or 2 each quarter or even each release.
+But if the team doesn’t force rank them, it will be way too many one-off inputs to process.

-- Hack Net Promoter Score to Find the At Risk Customers.
+- Hack Net Promoter Score and CSAT to Find the At-Risk Customers.
 Readers of SaaStr will know I’m rather skeptical of the use of Net Promoter Score as a primary metric in SaaS start-ups.
-It’s backwards looking, and more importantly, it’s subjective, not really quantitative, and not connected to revenue.
+It’s backward-looking, and more importantly, it’s subjective, not really quantitative, and not connected to revenue.
 But Net Promoter Score can be a great way to ferret out individual unhappy customers.
 If you don’t or can’t ask them 1-on-1, a NPS or other survey will quickly ferret out unhappiness.
+And Don’t Rely on Falling Utilization Rates as a KPI / Health Score.
+Because it is a Lagging Indicator.
+Once usage stops or slows down, they’ve already chosen another vendor.

-- Save Them.
+- Angry Customers Aren’t Lost Customers.
+So Go Save Them.
 Believe it or not, you really can save a ton of your most unhappy customers.
 You really can.
 You can save customers that never deployed.
 You can save your biggest complainers.
 You just have to engage.
 Sell them all over again.
 It won’t be fun — you’ll need a thick skin sometimes.
 But it will work.
 I guarantee it.
 And believe it or not, you can turn a lot of them into your happiest customers.
 If you invest the time.
+Most importantly, remember angry customers haven’t yet given up on you.
+Once they stop complaining, well that’s when they’ve given up.

-I know you want to spend more of your time on new potential customers first, and on your coolest and biggest and happiness customers second.
+I know you want to spend more of your time on new potential customers first, and on your top logos and biggest and happiness customers second.
 But if you do that, you’re shortchanging one of the highest ROI activities you can do as founder and/or CEO.
-Which is to save, and them ultimately even grow, your Almost Churn accounts.
+Which is to save, and then ultimately even grow, your Almost Churn accounts.